google/makani/README.md

 third-party proprietary code.
 We hope that this code will be inspirational and useful to the kite-based windpower and wider communities.

+For more information about Makani, please visit https://x.company/projects/makani/

 ## A brief tour of the code

  * `analysis` - Miscellaneous analysis scripts.
 The most important files here